-Following long hours of discussing the potential benefits of business intelligence (BI) or after attending a few conferences for executives, your upper management has finally decided to go for it and install a BI solution at your company.
+Following the discussions of potential benefits, upper management has finally decided to deploy a BI solution at your company.
 The beauty of modern BI tools is that regardless of the size of a company, there will always be a place for their use.

-Let’s get real, however.
-Implementing a BI project will require effort and funding.
-It is important to recognize the true value from these efforts, demonstrate measurable results and ROI.
-That is why before jumping head into a BI implementation project, it is important to critically assess your company’s current needs, performance, operations and finances.
-To know whether your business is ready for BI, lookout for these tell-tale signs:
+Let’s get real though.
+Before jumping to a project, it is important to critically assess your company’s current needs, performance, operations and finances.
+To know whether your business is ready for BI, lookout for these tell-tale signs.

-When it comes to monitoring a company’s performance, to this day some people rely on their intuition and experience to identify which factors are causing profits to decrease and what to do about them.
-This may even occasionally work, but to rely consistently on the gut feeling, especially as the company grows and gets into a different market is very risky.
+When it comes to monitoring a company’s performance, some people rely on their intuition and experience.
+This may occasionally work, but to rely consistently on the gut feeling, especially as the company grows and gets into a different market is very risky.

-The times when Tom and Jane from a neighboring town were your only competitors are long gone and to survive and thrive in the new environment one needs to know exactly what’s going wrong, have all the required information at the fingertips to analyze current events and determine future trends.
+To survive and thrive in the new environment, you needs to know exactly what’s happening with the business.
+You should have all information at the fingertips to analyze current events and determine future trends.

-With a BI solution, businesses can build easy-to-see dashboards that show management how well a company is performing by monitoring monthly (or even daily) sales trends, managing all expenses and tracking profits and profit margins.
-This may be particularly important for smaller companies that should be more careful with the amount of cash available to spend.
+With a BI solution, businesses can build easy-to-see dashboards.
+The dashboards show management how well a company is performing by monitoring monthly (or even daily) sales trends, managing all expenses and tracking profits and profit margins.
+This may be particularly important for smaller companies.
+They should be more careful with the amount of cash available to spend.

 Having built more accurate profiles of their most profitable customers, businesses can come up with strategies to acquire new customers with similar profiles and needs as their existing leading customers.
-By focusing on the needs of high-value customers, companies can also improve existing account management strategies, providing their more profitable customers with better deals and service.
-At the end of the day, the more a business can form relationships with its customers, the more sustainable the business becomes.
+By focusing on the needs of high-value customers, companies can also improve existing account management strategies.
+They can also provide their more profitable customers with better deals and service.
+The more a business can form relationships with its customers, the more sustainable the business becomes.

 As companies grow, without a proper tool it can become increasingly difficult to track all transactions, while accounts payable and accounts receivable can become a mess.
 It’s important for management to know exactly who owes whom cash, how much and when payments are expected to happen.
 Otherwise, good luck trying to balance your company’s cash flow.
 A BI solution can help with this issue and reveal all the required information right away, making it easy for you to follow up on overdue amounts timely.